Geeksltd/MSharp.Docs/Tutorials/Building-a-simple-website/README.md

 ### Creating Slide Entity

 Head over to the #Model project and create a new folder called Domain.
-Right click on Domain folder and select new > M# > Add Entity on the popped up dialogue enter Slide for Type Name field and leave the Base Type empty.
+Right click on Domain folder and select Add > M# > Add Entity on the popped up dialogue enter Slide for Type Name field and leave the Base Type empty.
 Use the M# fluent API to add properties in the constructor method like below:

 ```csharp
 using MSharp;